-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Morgantown

-Commercial Crime Insurance Risk Factors in Morgantown
+About Commercial Crime Insurance in Morgantown, WV

 Commercial crime insurance coverage in West Virginia is designed to respond when a covered criminal act causes direct financial loss, especially employee theft, forgery and alteration, computer fraud, funds transfer fraud, and money and securities coverage.
 In practical terms, that means a policy may help when an employee steals cash, alters checks, manipulates records, or triggers a fraudulent transfer.
 Some forms can also include employee dishonesty insurance in West Virginia and, depending on the carrier, social engineering or client property held in your care.
 The exact wording varies by insurer, so West Virginia businesses should compare forms carefully rather than assume every policy includes the same triggers.

-The state does not create a special commercial crime mandate in the data provided, but it does regulate insurers through the West Virginia Offices of the Insurance Commissioner, so policy language, endorsements, and filings should be reviewed through that framework.
+The state does not create a special commercial crime mandate, but it does regulate insurers through the West Virginia Offices of the Insurance Commissioner, so policy language, endorsements, and filings should be reviewed through that framework.
 Coverage requirements may vary by industry and business size, which is especially relevant in a state where healthcare, retail trade, mining and oil/gas extraction, accommodation and food services, and government all represent meaningful employer groups.
 Because West Virginia’s businesses are mostly small, many policies are written to reflect limited segregation of duties, multiple locations, and cash or deposit handling.
 That makes forgery and alteration coverage in West Virginia and computer fraud coverage in West Virginia especially important to confirm on the quote.

 Coverage Included